ganelson/inform/README.md

 * srules - The Standard Rules extension, included in all Inform 7 works Current .
 Web of Inform 7

+The "resources" directory holds a number of non-executable items of use to the Inform UI applications, and to Inform websites:

 * Changes to Inform - A detailed change history of Inform 7.
-Ebook in Indoc format, stored at path Changes.
+Ebook in Indoc format, stored at path resources/Changes.

 * Writing with Inform and the Inform Recipe Book - The main Inform documentation, as seen in the apps, and in standalone Epubs.
-Ebook in Indoc format, stored at path Documentation.
+Ebook in Indoc format, stored at path resources/Documentation.

-* retrospective - ANSI C source and resources needed to build (some) previous versions of Inform 7

-* Outcome Pages - Inrtps uses these to generate HTML outcome pages (such as those showing Problem messages in the app)
+* resources/Outcome Pages - Inrtps uses these to generate HTML outcome pages (such as those showing Problem messages in the app)

-* The I6 Template - The .i6t files used in code generation.
-Inform 6; held in Internal/I6T

-* Internal/Extensions - Libraries of code.
+* resources/Sample Projects - Two small interactive fictions, 'Disenchantment Bay' and 'Onyx', presented as samples in the app.
 Inform 7
-	* Internal/Extensions/Emily Short/Basic Help Menu.i7x
-	* Internal/Extensions/Emily Short/Basic Screen Effects.i7x
-	* Internal/Extensions/Emily Short/Complex Listing.i7x
-	* Internal/Extensions/Emily Short/Glulx Entry Points.i7x
-	* Internal/Extensions/Emily Short/Glulx Image Centering.i7x
-	* Internal/Extensions/Emily Short/Glulx Text Effects.i7x
-	* Internal/Extensions/Emily Short/Inanimate Listeners.i7x
-	* Internal/Extensions/Emily Short/Locksmith.i7x
-	* Internal/Extensions/Emily Short/Menus.i7x
-	* Internal/Extensions/Emily Short/Punctuation Removal.i7x
-	* Internal/Extensions/Emily Short/Skeleton Keys.i7x
-	* Internal/Extensions/Eric Eve/Epistemology.i7x
-	* Internal/Extensions/Graham Nelson/Approximate Metric Units.i7x
-	* Internal/Extensions/Graham Nelson/English Language.i7x
-	* Internal/Extensions/Graham Nelson/Metric Units.i7x
-	* Internal/Extensions/Graham Nelson/Rideable Vehicles.i7x
-	* Internal/Extensions/Graham Nelson/Unicode Character Names.i7x
-	* Internal/Extensions/Graham Nelson/Unicode Full Character Names.i7x

-* Internal/HTML - Files needed for generating extension documentation and the like.
-HTML, Javascript, CSS

-* Internal/Languages - Natural language definition bundles

-* Sample Projects - Two small interactive fictions, 'Disenchantment Bay' and 'Onyx', presented as samples in the app.
-Inform 7

-* Internal/Templates - template websites for Inform 7's 'release as a website' feature
-	* Internal/Templates/Classic
-	* Internal/Templates/Standard
+Finally, the "retrospective" directory holds ANSI C source and resources needed to build (some) previous versions of Inform 7.
+At present, this is only sketchily put together.

 Notes: